linesd/minimize/README.md

 	Convergence information.
 The first column is the function values returned by the function being minimized.
 The next D columns are the guesses of X during the minimization process.

+    If concise = True, convergence information is only the minimum function value.
+This is necessary only when optimizing a large number of parameters.

 i : int
 	Number of line searches or function evaluations depending on which was selected.